fkariminejadasl/ml-notebooks/tutorial/resource_limitations.md

 Training large deep learning models is notably resource-intensive, often presenting challenges in both memory and computational demands.
 In contrast, smaller models, while less demanding, may lack descriptive power.
 A practical approach to training larger models involves starting with a pre-trained model and then fine-tuning a small subset of parameters, typically the head of the model.
 If your training time is limited to just a few hours, it's advisable to checkpoint the model and resume training from the last saved checkpoint.
 Below, we present a variety of techniques designed to either reduce memory usage or/and enhance computational efficiency.

-- **Training**: Gradient accumulation and gradient checkpointing. **Gradient accumulation** involves accumulating gradients over multiple mini-batches before updating model parameters.
-It's useful when the available memory is insufficient for a desired batch size. **Gradient checkpointing** reduces memory usage by not saving intermediate tensors required for the backward pass.
-These tensors are recomputed during the backward pass, which increases computation time.
+- **Training**: Gradient accumulation, gradient checkpointing and CPU offloading. **Gradient accumulation** involves accumulating gradients over multiple mini-batches before updating model parameters.
+It's useful when the available memory is insufficient for a desired batch size. **Gradient checkpointing** (also known as activation checkpointing)) reduces memory usage by not saving intermediate tensors required for the backward pass.
+These tensors are recomputed during the backward pass, which increases computation time. **CPU offloading** stores weights in CPU RAM rather than on the GPU when they are not in use.
 - **Fine-Tuning Tricks**: Fine-tune only a small number of parameters (PEFT), e.g., LoRA/controlNet.
 - **Specific to Attention Blocks in Transformers**: FlashAttention, Flash-decoding.
 - **Tricks for GPU**: Half-precision, quantization, paged optimizers (GPU to CPU transfer used in QLoRA for optimizer states).
-Examples are: fp32 -> fp16 -> int8 -> nf4 (normal float 4-bit).
-[Example mixed precision training in pytroch](https://pytorch.org/docs/stable/notes/amp_examples.html)
+Examples are: fp32 -> fp16/bf16 -> int8 -> nf4 (normal float 4-bit).

 # Inference with Resource Limitations
 - **Model Parameters**: